jellyfin-archive/jellyfin-android-original/plugins/cordova-plugin-file-transfer/README.md

 ## abort

 Aborts an in-progress transfer.
-The onerror callback is passed a FileTransferError object which has an error code of FileTransferError.ABORT_ERR.
+The onerror callback is passed a FileTransferError object which has an error code of `FileTransferError.ABORT_ERR`.

 ### Example